nathanielburman/thesis-time-defeats-quantum/README.md

 Time, and blinking lights.

-Why do we keep the front door open.
-Open and close?
+Why do we keep the front door open, open and close?